 We've had an old iBook laying around unused for some years.
 It was on the shelf next to the stereo for awhile, as an on-line and mp3 music server, but one day it couldn't do YouTubes anymore, so it's been sitting out in the garage ever since.
-A couple weeks ago I had the idea to remove the hard drive, and donate it to the local tech recycling place.
+A couple weeks ago I had the idea to remove the hard drive, and donate the rest of the iBook to the local tech recycling place.

 What happened next I didn't even think about: grabbing a small pry bar and a big screwdriver, I proceeded to dismantle the old laptop gorilla style, prising into and under panels and boards, and grabbing, yanking, and tossing the pieces out the open garage door, onto the driveway.
-Then I screwed the disc drive onto a pine board, got the Bosch 1/2" hammer drill and tore its guts out, and did a long arcing 2-pointer right into the trash can.
-Swept the dead tech bits into a pile and took a picture.
-Went and grabbed a beer, and sat at the workbench again, admiring my handiwork - a job well done!
+Then I screwed the disc drive onto a pine board, got out the Bosch 1/2" hammer drill and tore its guts out, and did a long arcing 2-pointer right smack dab into the middle of the

-All the other iBook stuff went into the trash, too.
-Oh sure, the "right" thing would have been to take it all in a bag to the recycling place and paid their, what, $20.00 (?) haz waste recycling fee, but a) that buys a lot more beer, and b) what little heavy metals and toxic materials in this little obso-Mac is going to the land fill to join the 93 million metric tons of baby-poop filled disposable diapers and kitty litter that's already there.
+All the other iBook bits went into the trash, too.
+Oh sure, the "right" thing would have been to take it all in a bag to the recycling place and paid their, what, $20.00 (?) haz waste recycling fee, but a) 20 bucks buys a lot more beer, and b) what few heavy metals and toxic materials there may be in this little obso-Mac is going to the land fill to join the 93 million metric tons of baby-poop filled disposable diapers and kitty litter that's already there.